 State of implementation/results

-- In august 2017, the Workshop “Sustainable production systems for improved soil quality” with farmers from our project area in Colombia was conducted.
+- In august 2017, the Workshop “Sustainable production systems for improved soil quality” with farmers from the project area in Colombia was conducted.
 The purpose was to train farmers to gain more knowledge on soils management and the effect of promissory sustainable practices on soil restoration already undertaken by some farmers in the region.

 - The project made conservation area agreements within farms for 128 ha, 21 ha in Colombia and 107 ha for conservation in Peru.
-The conservation agreements will be signed in an event with the participation of local governmental institutions, Ministry of Environment and other organizations.

 - The scientific paper “Aerial and surface rivers: downwind impacts on water availability from land use changes in Amazonia” was published in February 2018.
 Another paper on trade-offs between Sustainable Development Goals (SDGs) received a wide media coverage (doi.org/…).